jhu-library-operations/ansible-role-login-user/README.md

       roles:
          - { role: login-user }

+If needed, a master ansible ini file can be created by creating a playbook like:

+    - name: create master ansible ini file
+      hosts: oriole
+      connection: local

+      tasks:
+      - name: create master ansible ini file
+        include_role:
+          name: login-user
+          tasks_from: create_ini
+        vars:
+          remote_user: "[your JHED]"
+          login_user: "[your JHED]"
+          login_group: "developers"
+          password: "[your password for dev VMs]"

+...and then running it like:

+    ansible-playbook create_ini.yml -v

+... or if you prefer supplying your vars on the command-line, omit them from the playbook and run:

+    ansible-playbook create_ini.yml -v -e "remote_user=user login_user=user login_group=group password=password"

+Vars can then be read from the created file like so:

+    login_password:         "{{ lookup('ini', 'login_password section=dev file=~/.ansible.ini') }}"

 Additionally, the encryption of a given password can be accomplished by creating a playbook like so:

     - name: encrypt provided password